Configuration Wizard

 Step 3: Per-Cover Max/Min Positions (Optional)

-Step 4: Window Sensors for Lockout Protection (Optional)
+Step 5: Window Sensors for Lockout Protection (Optional)

-In the fourth step of the configuration wizard, you can enable lockout protection by configuring window sensors for each cover.
+In this step of the configuration wizard, you can enable lockout protection by configuring window sensors for each cover.
 If any window sensor associated with a cover reports that the window is open, the cover won’t be closed.
 This is especially useful for patio or terrace doors with a cover that would block you from re-entering the building if closed.

-Step 5: Time Settings (Optional)
+Step 6: Time Settings (Optional)

 Blocked Time Range